nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 ---
 title: Nuxeo Retention Management
-description: The retention management module covers all the necessary aspects of data/retention management to fulfill legal requirements.
+description: The retention management module covers all the necessary aspects of retention management to fulfill legal requirements.
 review:
     comment: ''
     date: '2019-08-05'